Birthday Of The Sun December 25th

 Quoted in ‘the Perpetual Almanack of Folklore’ by Charles Kightly

 The Kalendar of Shepherds text below gives a vivid description of December weather.
-Dating from 1626 it gives a detailed look at the excesses of Christmas, who is on holiday, and who working particularly hard.
+Dating from 1626 it gives a detailed look at the excesses of Christmas, which people are on holiday, and who is still working hard.
 But it concludes it is a costly month.

-Nicholas Breton’s ‘Fantasticks of 1626 – December
+Nicholas Breton’s ‘Fantasticks of 1626 – December from the Kalendar of Shepherds

-The other section of the Kalendar then elaborates on the last six years of a man’s life, with hair going white, body ‘crooked and feeble’.
+The other section of the Kalendar then elaborates on the last six years of a man’s life, with hair going white, body ‘crooked and feeble’. (from 66 to 72).
 The conceit here is that there are twelve months of the year, and a man’s lot of ‘Six score years and ten’ is allocated six years to each month.
 So December is not just about the 12th Month of the Year but also the last six years of a person’s allotted span.
 The piece allows the option of living beyond 72, ‘and if he lives any more, it is by his good guiding and dieting in his youth.’
 Good advice, as we now know.
 But living to 100 is open to but few.

 Kalendar of Shepherds